timegridio/timegrid/readme.md

 ## Timegrid

-Timegrid is an web application for online reservation of services for business.
+Timegrid is a web application for online reservation of services for business.

 It is currently in **beta** stage willing to add some missing functions in the short terms.